bjherger/spoilers_model/docs/modeling_notes.md

 Data
  - Evaluating post length.
- - Based on post length histograms, it would appear that 2k is a decent length ®- Running a new data pull, for 400 days
+ - Based on post length histograms, it would appear that 2k is a decent length
+ - Running a new data pull, for 400 days

+## 2018-01-11

+### Writeup

+TODO

+ - Pool results from model runs
+ - Workout description of different model types
+ - Create writeup outline

+Results

+ -